didix21/AZOR/README.md

 ## About Software

-AZOR 1.0 use [Marlin4Azor](https://github.com/didix21/Marlin4AZOR), it is a modified version of work  done by [Wurstnase](https://github.com/Wurstnase).
+AZOR 1.0 use [Marlin4AZOR](https://github.com/didix21/Marlin4AZOR), it is a modified version of work  done by [Wurstnase](https://github.com/Wurstnase).
 In other words it is based on [Marlin4Due](https://github.com/Wurstnase/Marlin4Due).

+## Main Features

+- MCU: 32-bits, ATSAM3X8E-AU.
+- Port Expansion
+- Support for drivers: A4982 and DRV8825.
+- Two FAN PWM ports.
+- PTS-Panel Header Pin port.
+- SD Header Pin Port.
+- USB 2.0 port.

 ## License